 3. The search service “EPOQUE” provided by the OPRI Information Section will remain suspended until 25 May 2020.
 After that date, searches may only be conducted through that service in limited amounts as a first step.

 4. With its staff working from home, the OPRI has urged users to give preference, where possible, to electronic channels of communications.
 Applicants and holders are advised to use the OPRI online filing tool (eOLF) or its fax number (+32 2 277 52 62).
 The use of emails is recommended as well, except for the filing of formal acts.

-In the last two weeks, IP Offices around the globe have taken measures to secure their users’ rights in the midst of the COVID-19 outbreak.
+In the last weeks, IP Offices around the globe have taken measures to secure their users’ rights in the midst of the COVID-19 outbreak.
 Although most Offices have announced the extension of procedural time limits, these announcements call for caution: depending on the case, those extensions may be limited to some instances of the Office concerned, or to some provisions of the legal texts applicable.
 Therefore, we advise IP professionals and companies to take extreme care in the way they handle IP assets in these troubled times.

 For any question, please contact the authors:

 The information presented in this site is not legal advice or opinion.
-You should seek the advice from a legal counsel of your choice before acting upon any of the information in this site.
+You should seek advice from a legal counsel of your choice before acting upon any of the information in this site.